Rachana-Kaparthi/Sound-based-smart-switch/README.md

 Suppose your assembly code contains instructions like addi, lw, sw, and so on.
 Running the instruction_counter.py on this assembly.txt would yield:

 ```
-Number of different instructions: 17
+Number of different instructions: 16
 List of unique instructions:

-j
-bne
+or
 jal
-nop
-and
-bge
+addi
+beqz
 li
 sw
+lw
 mv
-addi
-slli
-lw
+andi
 ret
-or
-andi
+and
+nop
 blt
-lui
+slli
+j
+bne
 ```

 #### C code for Spike debug